JTdevelop/FastTime/README.md

 ### Current State of FastTime
 Currently, FastTime has only one main element of two main elements functional.
+The two elements of FastTime are a Gym Timer and a Fasting Timer.
+The Fasting Timer currently does not work as intended.
 #### Hit List of deficiencies
+Fast Timer does not Run
+Fast Timer does not Record Data
+Fast Timer does not insert Data into Database
+Gym Timer does not make sounds

 ### List of Android API versions and hardware tested
 *Android API 21 platform